schollz/middy/README.md

 ### chaining midi commands to single input

-the nice thing about *midimidi* is that you can easily chain MIDI commands. for example, this will extend the previous example to also change the compressor value after toggling.
+the nice thing about *middy* is that you can easily chain MIDI commands. for example, this will extend the previous example to also change the compressor value after toggling.

 ```json